aaanh/reroll.ing/README.md

 > I bought the domain as a joke and now feel compelled to do something with it.

-So I build a full-stack FGO roll simulator.
+So...
+I built this full-stack FGO gacha simulator in, what is to me, a record time of 5 days (to be verified with commit history 🤡).

 ## Features